Sprout Specification

 Seedling

 Handles tenant-specific databases.
-Includes support for separate database connections per tenant, tenant-scoped migrations, and database provisioning.
+Provides separate database connections per tenant, tenant-scoped migrations, and database provisioning.

 Canopy

 Provides domain-based tenant identification.
-Includes support for custom domains, SSL certificate management, and domain verification.
+Supports custom domains per tenant, SSL certificate management, and domain verification.

 Request Lifecycle